Tray of tubes

 Here's how to start getting involved in undergraduate research.

-4. Determine if you can or should sign up for course credit by talking to your faculty member and/or academic advisor.
-It may be possible to earn academic credit for your research experience and fulfill the experiential learning requirement by enrolling in CASC 098 (0 cr) or PSYC 498 (1-6 cr).
-See the CAS Experiential Research page or schedule an appointment with a Psychology advisor via Student Success Hub (instructions) for more information.
-To get credit, students must complete a research agreement with a faculty member, work with that faculty member to develop a syllabus, and complete weekly progress reports.
+Determine if you can or should sign up for course credit by talking to your faculty member and academic advisor.
+It may be possible to enroll in academic credit for your research experience and fulfill the experiential learning requirement by enrolling in CASC 98 (0 credit hours) or PSYC 498 (1-6 credit hours).

 When to start